tshepang/blog/content/Debian and Linux.md

 point was raised that [Ian Murdock], Debian founder, successfully transferred project leadership to someone else, a fact that [Bdale Garbee] stated to not yet have taken place with Linux, the poster child of FLOSS.
-It\'s also interesting to see Murdock praise successive leadership as superior to his.
+It's also interesting to see Murdock praise successive leadership as superior to his.

   [history discussion]: http://wiki.debian.org/DebianHistory?action=AttachFile&do=get&target=debconf4_history_roundtable.txt